samuvale95/kinetic-brain-be/docs/FE_AI_PLAN_REQUEST_GUIDE.md

 4. **Error handling**
    - Backend returns 422 if validation fails (e.g., race_type with sport ≠ triathlon).
 Surface error to the user.
    - For 500 errors, show a generic retry message.
+   - If the requested duration exceeds the configured limit (`MAX_PLAN_DURATION_WEEKS`, default 24), the API responds with `500` and a message like `"Requested plan duration (32 weeks) exceeds the maximum allowed of 24 weeks."`; prompt the athlete to shorten the plan window.

 5. **Testing Checklist**
    - [ ] Running plan with `race_distance_km` sent; response includes tailored messaging.